opnsense/docs/source/manual/how-tos/dynamic_routing_bgp.rst

       ..
 Note::

-         Rules allowing traffic from `LAN OPNsense A` to `LAN OPNsense B` must be created in their respective LAN rulesets.
+         Rules allowing traffic from `LAN Router A` to `LAN Router B` must be created in their respective LAN rulesets.
          Since traffic from LAN A to LAN B will use the peering connection, additional rules must be created in the Peering ruleset.
-         Create rules to allow traffic entering `Peering OPNsense A` from `LAN OPNsense B`, and vice versa.
+         Create rules to allow traffic entering `Peering Router A` from `LAN Router B`, and vice versa.

    .. group-tab:: Step 3